ibexa/documentation-developer/docs/guide/catalog/catalog.md

 You can create multiple catalogs containing subsets of the whole product list.

-Use them, for example, to build special discount catalogs, campaigns, or tenders.
+Use them, for example, to build special catalogs for B2B and B2C uses, for retailers and distributors or for different regions.

 When creating a catalog, you can filter the products by: